8 ways to protect your student house from burglars

-If you and your housemates pile into a taxi directly outside your house, you're alerting the driver to the fact that it's going to be empty for the next few hours.
+If you and your housemates pile into a taxi directly outside your house, you're alerting the driver (and anyone watching) to the fact that it's going to be empty for the next few hours.

 If you get the taxi to pick you up from around the corner or down the road instead, they'll have no way of knowing which house you've just left empty.

 While setting your desk up in that bay window overlooking the street might look nice, leaving your laptop so obviously on display is a bad idea.
 If you leave it in plain sight, they'll look for any opportunity to quickly grab it.

 It might seem a bit over the top, but it's actually best to hide your valuables when you go away or on a night out.
 Find a secure spot in your room, and tuck away your laptop and any expensive jewellery – just don't forget where you left them!

 Just invested in a brand, spanking new laptop?
 The worst thing you can do is dump the box outside your house for the rubbish collectors to pick up.
 You might as well stick up a sign saying 'Expensive new gadgets over here'.

 Make sure you break all packaging down and put it in the recycling bin, and cover it over with some more paper and cardboard.